bbauska/W3Cx-3of5/README.md

 <p>
 And there is no &lt;content&gt; element even though the &lt;div class="content"&gt; was very popular.
 Instead, the HTML5 group decided that anything not embedded in one of the elements from the above table is "default content".
 If the content is of a type that corresponds to one of the elements from the table, i.e. if the content is an article, it should be embedded between &lt;article&gt; and &lt;/article&gt;.

 Read also at the end of this section about the new &lt;main&gt; element.
-This element is <a href="https://www.w3.org/TR/html5/grouping-content.html#the-main-element">part of the HTML5 recommendation</a> and an integral part of the HTML document structure.
+This element is <a href="https://www.w3.org/TR/html5/grouping-content.html#the-main-element" target="_blank" rel="noopener noreferrer">part of the HTML5 recommendation</a> and an integral part of the HTML document structure.
 </p>
 <h4>External resources:</h4>
 <ul>